Harley-Davidson and U.S. Mail Delivery Motorcycles (1907–1920s)

 1912–1913: Postal Testing of the Motorcycle Truck

-Harley-Davidson went beyond standard motorcycles by developing the unusual Motorcycle Truck, a front-loading commercial machine designed to carry cargo.
+Harley-Davidson went beyond standard motorcycles by developing the Motorcycle Truck designed to carry cargo.
 Period accounts state that the U.S. Postal Service tested the Motorcycle Truck in Wisconsin during the winter of 1912–1913.

-That detail is important because it shows Harley-Davidson was actively pursuing government and fleet business years before later commercial models.
+The reported test shows Harley-Davidson was pursuing government and fleet business years before its later commercial models.

 1915–1916: Regulations Change